quinn2liu/leetcode-notes/Dynamic_Programming.md

 5. Iterative Computation

-    - Can use the recurrence relation and base case to fill each value in `dp[]` from left t right (bottom-up).
+    - Can use the recurrence relation and base case to fill each value in `dp[]` from left to right (bottom-up).

 ## 70. Climbing Stairs